E-Space

 Research for Environment

-Sorbonne University Abu Dhabi has actively contributed to climate change research through projects focused on water desalination, soil analysis, archaeological discoveries that reveal the historical impacts of climate change, and the use of remote sensing and geolocation technologies.
+Sorbonne University Abu Dhabi has engaged in Climate Change Research through projects focusing on water desalination, soil, history of climate change revealed by archaeological discoveries and the use of remote sensing and geolocalisation.

 Below are some examples of ongoing research projects: